 the rise of coercive treatment in psychiatry and society

 I never stop being aware of is how unsafe it is to be vulnerable in this society.
 The below book takes a magnifying glass to what is happening all over society, under our noses in the name of psychiatry.
+Coercive treatment in psychiatry is standard care.
 Anyone who doesn't fit into the mainstream is vulnerable.
-Rob Wipond has written a book that...
-Continue Reading →
+Rob Wipond has written a book that takes a detailed look.
+If you’re not aware of just how brutal and coercive psychiatry can be, it’s well worth understanding.
+Some of it is so extreme it’s hard for those uninitiated to conceive.

 By Steven Morgan - Tonight will be a Haldol night.
 The newly minted nurse will say, This is going to make you feel better, and I will duly reply, Ok, anything.
 She will tell me to lean forward over the table and pull up my gown.
 I will feel cold air crawl like fingers around my torso.
 She will tell me it’s going to feel like a prick, but only for a moment.
 I will feel the skin on my ass cinch around the needle.
 The tranquilizer will swim out the chute in a billowing yellow cloud.
 She will announce, Good job, jerking back. ....

-"Exactly.
-My sister told her GP she felt suicidal.
-The police took her away in hand cuffs.” so REALLY?? they tell us to be sure to ask for help.
-What do we do when there is no help available?
-Until we are, as a society, willing to answer that question people will continue to die without being offered a chance to share and thus process their pain. ...
+so REALLY?? they tell us to be sure to ask for help.
+What do we do when there is no safe "help" available?
+Until we are, as a society, willing to answer that question people will continue to die without being offered a chance to share and thus process their pain.
+Calling 988 the current number for suicide hotline is also unsafe.
+Suicidal thoughts are treated like a crime.
+They will report you and send out cops to your home.
+Rob Wipond is writing a lot about this these days (2025).
+A system that criminalizes pain rather than supporting that person with love is sick.

 The catch - 22 I thought about the other day: The mental health system tells clients/patients/consumers that they need better boundaries while expecting them to ignore their boundaries.

-This is how we get locked up and forcibly drugged for no good reason
+This is how we get locked up and force drugged for no good reason

 Perceived madness will unleash unprovoked violence (violation) by cops, authorities etc.